Senforsce/tndr/docs/docs/02-quick-start/02-creating-a-simple-tndr-component.md

-# Creating a simple t1 component
+# Creating a simple tndr component

 To create a t1 component, first create a new Go project.